Brazilian-Institute-of-Robotics/manip_h_simulator/README.md

 ```

 ### **2. MoveIt!
 Benchmark**
 To know more about MoveIt!
-Benchmarking and understand more terms such as query, log e start state acess [here](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/benchmarking/benchmarking_tutorial.html).
+Benchmarking and understand more terms such as query or log and to understand how to create it, follow the tutorials [here](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/benchmarking/benchmarking_tutorial.html).

 Run the benchmark process: